 What are corporate bonds?

 If a company wants to borrow money it has two options; borrow from a bank, or issue bonds.
 Corporate bonds are basically IOUs that:

 - Pay back the loan when the bond matures – known as the ‘principal’ or ‘face value’.

 - Deliver a steady stream of income, normally paid quarterly or semi-annually throughout the life of the bond – known as the coupon.

-Easy to access, cost effective and flexible
+XTBs make corporate bonds easy to access, cost effective and flexible